-At Dickinson, study abroad is not about travel to an exotic destination.
-It means becoming an active participant in the life and culture of a foreign locale in order to gain useful knowledge about a place and its people.
+At Dickinson College, study abroad means becoming an active participant in the life and culture of a foreign locale in order to gain useful knowledge about a place and its people.
 By applying to a particular program, you have taken a significant step toward expanding your mind, engaging other cultures, and becoming a more active participant in our global society.